ustundagsemih/case-ustundagsemih/README.md

 In the Jenkinsfile we have different stages for building application, building docker image and deploying.
 Jenkins will spin up containers based on podTemplates specified in the Jenkinsfile.
 When deploying to Kubernetes, first it deploys to a different namespace named as beta.
 If app is running fine on that namespace, we can approve the pipeline and let it proceed to deploy to prod namespace.
 If we have 2 different clusters for beta and prod, we would first push the application to beta and then go with the prod.

+The pipeline is also configured for receiving github commits.
+Whenever a commit made to the app repository, pipeline will be automatically triggered.

 # Elasticsearch and Grafana
 To make fluent-bit send logs to elasticsearch, we need to edit outputs config as below.